toa-io/toa/extensions/exposition/documentation/realms.md

 Credentials stored or issued by the [authentication system](identity.md) are associated with a realm.
-Credentials of one realm are not valid in another realm; in other words, Identity exists in the context of a realm.
+Credentials of one realm are not valid in another realm, or may be associated with a different Identity; in other words, Identity exists in the context of a realm.

 > :warning:<br/>
 > Changing the realm identifier will break compatibility with existing stored or issued credentials.